Acheiropoietos Monastery: Architecture

 The Monastery was built in the 11th century on the foundations of a ruined 6th-century Christian church.
 Through the centuries, constant rebuilding has given the complex different architectural styles from different time periods, including early Christian, Byzantine, Lusignan, Gothic and Frankish.
 The present structure has two domes and a Gothic narthex.

 Lambousa Treasure

 In 1897 a hoard of early Byzantine silver items was uncovered near the monastery.
-Known as the Lamboussa Treasure, or First Cyprus Treasure, it comprised a variety of liturgical objects dating from 6th or 7th century, perhaps deliberately hidden during the Arab invasion of Cyprus in 653 AD.
+Known as the Lamboussa Treasure, or First Cyprus Treasure, it comprised a variety of liturgical objects dating from 6th or 7th century, perhaps deliberately hidden during the Arab invasion of Cyprus in 653.
 The hoard was acquired by the British Museum in 1899.